CarlosPires33/carlosPires33.github.io/README.md

 # MEVN APP

-Simple CRUD app which allows the user read, add, update and delete data using MEVN stack
+Simple CRUD app which allows the user read, add, update and delete data

 Backend (see api folder):
 - Implementation of CRUD using Node, ExpressJs, MongoDB & Mongoose